-• The practice was open Monday and Thursday from 8am to 8pm, Tuesday and Wednesday from 8am to 6.30pm, Friday from 8am to 6pm and Saturday from 8.30am to 11.30am.
-The provider also opened on a Bank Holiday Monday.
-Appointments were available at various times throughout the day, varying from 8.30am to 5pm.
+The practice was open Monday to Friday from 8am to 6.30pm, apart from Thursday, when it stayed open until 8.30pm for pre-booked appointments.
+Appointments were available at various times throughout the day, varying from 8.30am to 5pm and from 5.30-8.30pm on Thursdays; however patients that needed to could also access Saturday morning and Bank Holiday Monday appointments at Oatlands Health Centre.
 In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.